 Governments.
 Public health agencies play critical roles in vaccine research, supplying funds to develop a COVID-19 vaccine.
 For example, the U.S. Biomedical Advanced Research and Development Authority (BARDA), an agency of the U.S. Department of Health and Human Services (HHS), pledged hundreds of millions of dollars to assist the development of vaccines by Moderna and Johnson & Johnson.
 And the NIH, also within HHS, has partnered with more than a dozen major pharmaceutical companies to coordinate accelerated COVID-19 vaccine research.
 The European Commission is also funding several candidates [PDF]; and in a virtual summit hosted by the European Union, world leaders, organizations, and banks pledged $8 billion for vaccine research.
 In China, the government is closely overseeing efforts on its territory, with state-owned firms making up about two-fifths of the country’s vaccine industry.

 Research institutions and nonprofits.
-The majority of COVID-19 vaccine candidates involve a university or college assisting in preclinical research or clinical trials.
+Many of the COVID-19 vaccine candidates involve a university or college assisting in preclinical research or clinical trials.
 In the case of the University of Oxford’s candidate, the research team was already working on vaccines for an unknown disease that could cause a pandemic.
-In January, the group zeroed in on COVID-19, and now they are conducting phase-one trials with one thousand volunteers.
+In January, the group zeroed in on COVID-19, and their vaccine is now in phase-three trials with thousands of volunteers in the United Kingdom, Brazil, and South Africa.
 The Gates Foundation has been the leading nonprofit funding COVID-19 vaccine efforts.

 How does a vaccine work?